glaumarkus/AD_PolynomialLaneMarkers/README.md

     return pts_left, pts_right, left_base, right_base, int(np.mean(y_coords))
 ```

 To iterate through the complete image we initialize the current bases with None so the first observation will not get corrected.
 First I started with a fixed window size for the base finding function, but noticed that it failed to detect the lane in cases where dotted lanes lead to errors finding the base.
-Therefore I start with a big window (25% of img) and decrease the size every window by 30% to a minimum of at least 40 pixels.
+Therefore I start with a bigger window (20% of img) and decrease the size every window by 30% to a minimum of 60 pixels.
 This leads to a small error on the bottom of the screen but increases the quality for pixels further down the road.

 A rectangle with the returned coords will be drawn in an empty image.
 Additionally we initialize lists to track the x and y position we will calculate a polyfit later on.